cvaske2/466-adr-gen/README.md

 1. `pip install` pyinstaller
 2. Use `pyinstaller -F /path/to/adr-gen.py` to compile the Python code into a single executable
 3. Test the executable by running it in your shell

+## makefile
+When using the Makefile, make sure you are in the current directory. run `make` to compile the python file into an executable. run `make run` to run the following program. run `make clean` to removed the compiled python files.